Fast Facts about the City’s Water Treatment Plants

 Constructed in the 1930s and opened in 1941, it is the largest water treatment plant in Toronto

-Produces more than 120,000 million litres of water annually, which is 30% of Toronto’s drinking water
+Produces approximately 30% of Toronto’s drinking water

 Can produce 950 million litres daily